MisterAce/proseformat/README.md

 ProseFormat is a Sublime Text 3 plugin that allows hard wrapping of prose text using a configurable width.
 The following features are supported:

-- Suported alignment: left-aligned, centered, right-aligned, justified
+- Supported alignment: left-aligned, centered, right-aligned, justified
 - Variable indent
 - Bulleted lists
 - Numbered lists